-8 According to Guiso et al. (2014), not only the current EZ crisis, but also earlier major steps towards European integration in easier times have reduced pro-European sentiments.
+&lt;sup>9 According to Guiso et al. (2016), not only the EZ economic crisis, but also earlier major steps towards European integration in easier times have reduced pro-European sentiments.

-9 The complement to 100 corresponds to figures related to the other possible answers: "neither the one nor the other" and "don't know".
+$^{10}$ The complement to 100 corresponds to figures related to the other possible answers: "neither the one nor the other" and "don't know".